aplteam/Tatin/docs/TatinForContributors.md

 1. It runs `Tatin.Admin.MakeClient`

-1. It compiles the documentation (markdown) to HTML files and copies them around
+1. It compiles the documentation (markdown) to HTML files and distribute the files

 1. It runs `#.Tatin.Admin.MakeServer`

 In the process the `Dist/` folder will be recreated from scratch.
 The `.zip` files in `Dist/` are to be released on GitHub.
+The `Dist/` folder will not appear on GitHub due to `.gitignore`.

 There will be three zip files: